lukaspetersson/ye_tools_blog/content/blog/4_ml_cvnn/cvnn.md

-The phase rotating nature of multiplication of complex numbers at [has been shown](https://arxiv.org/pdf/2101.12249.pdf) to be advantages during training of CVNNs compared to FNNs.
+The phase rotating nature of multiplication of complex numbers at [has been shown](https://arxiv.org/pdf/2101.12249.pdf) to be advantages during training of CVNNs compared to MLPs.
 [Additional benefits can be gained if the real and imaginary parts are dependent as information can be encoded in the phase.
 This is for example the case if one encodes images with complex numbers, the phase encodes information about shapes, edges and orientation](https://arxiv.org/pdf/2101.12249.pdf).
 There is no dependance in our toy example, but it might be the case with music.
 As I stated above, my intuition is that a note’s pitch and duration is somehow dependent.
 We can search for such dependance by plotting all notes in our dataset in a plotting all notes in our dataset in a 2d histogram.

 ![notes histogram](./images/notes_hist.png)